You will receive an email containing your User Name and Password. Login to your account and start learning. It's that easy.

 Now let's talk about our courses.

-The Autodesk Inventor 2016: Solid Modeling course shows you the basics and progressively builds to an extremely advanced level.
+The Autodesk Inventor 2016: Solid Modeling video training course shows you the basics and progressively builds to an extremely advanced level.
 So both beginners and advanced users should start with this course.
 Beginners will learn best practices while advanced users will unlearn bad habits.
 This course is packed with tips and tricks designed to help you become a professional modeler.

 It starts with the basics like how to open and create files and how to create a project and then you'll get an overview of the Inventor User Interface.
 You'll also get an introduction to quickly executed commands like the Marking Menu, Context Menu, and the In-Canvas Display.
 Once you're familiar with the Inventor User Interface you'll begin making models.